pypa/bandersnatch/docs/filtering_configuration.md

 By default, the plugin does not filter out any release.
 You have to add the `keep` setting.

 You should be aware that it can break requirements.
+Prereleases are also kept.